shekhargulati/java8-the-missing-tutorial/04-collectors.md

 at java.util.stream.Collectors.lambda$throwingMerger$105(Collectors.java:133)
 ```

 You can handle duplicates by using another variant of the `toMap` function which allows us to specify a merge function.
 The merge function allows a client to specify how they want to resolve collisions between values associated with the same key.
-In the code shown below, we just used the last value but you can write intelligent algorithm to resolve the collision.
+In the code shown below, we just used the newer value, but you can equally write an intelligent algorithm to resolve collisions.

 ```java
 private static Map<String, Task> taskMap_duplicates(List<Task> tasks) {